rita-ro/sql-project/README.md

 As a result I identified campaigns consuming disproportionate budget share.
 Flagged days with zero spend or extreme spikes for further review.
 Enabled marketing team to optimize budget allocation and reduce wasted spend.
-Task 1.2 - ROMI perfomance analysis:
+<pre> Task 1.2 - ROMI perfomance analysis:
 Evaluated advertising efficiency across Facebook and Google Ads by calculating Return on Marketing Investment (ROMI) at the daily and channel level.
 Calculated ROMI using campaign spend and value metrics.
 Identified top-performing days and channels with highest returns.